VCityTeam/UD-Imuv/README.md

 ## Installing DemoFull

+More information can be found [here](./DemoFull/Readme.md).
 DemoFull application can be locally (on your desktop) started in the following way
 ```
 cd DemoFull
 npm install